 Follow the waveform instantaneous changes in the real (damped) oscillator (choose a sufficiently long time interval in which the effect of sufficient damping effect).

 Record the time dependence of the instantaneous displacement of the damped oscillator and plot it on a graph.
 Read the decreasing sequence of positive quasi-periodic oscillation maxima.

-Prove the exponential dependence of the damping of the oscillator obtained data, determine the value of damping coefficient.
+Prove the exponential dependence of the damping of the oscillator obtained data, determine the value of the damping coefficient.

-We choose the frequency of using ready frequencies or using the slider, so that an immediate course deviation is large enough (you can see in the chart, or on a webcam).
+We choose the frequency of using the ready frequencies or using the slider, so that an immediate course deviation is large enough (you can see in the chart, or on a webcam).

-We subtract the amplitude and period of the graph – either classic reading from the graph or using the "fitting" (least squares method) mathematical model of harmonic oscillation – formula (2).
+We subtract the amplitude and period of the graph – either classical reading from the graph or using the "fitting" (least squares method) mathematical model of harmonic oscillation – formula (2).
 In addition to other parameters determine the oscillation and the initial phase of oscillation in the case of working with the mathematical model.

 We determine the weight of the weight of the obtained period (or frequency) of the formula (3).

-We can shut down the remote experiment (or temporary leave) and go for processing after measuring the required number of data (and the download file experimental values!)
+We can shut down the remote experiment (or temporary leave) and go for processing after measuring the required number of data (and download the file experimental values!)

-We subtract the value of gradually decreasing amplitude of the graph (either absolute value or a positive value) – either classic reading on the graph using the "fitting" (least squares method) mathematical model damped oscillation – a formula (4).
+We subtract the value of gradually decreasing amplitude of the graph (either absolute value or a positive value) – either classical reading on the graph using the "fitting" (least squares method) mathematical model damped oscillation – a formula (4).

 We can leave the remote experiment and go for processing after measuring and storing all (at least ten) series of experimental values.